deepak-arora/Codehunk_EasyGoogleMap/README.md

 How to use
 ----------

+We assume that you have a container on your page where you want to show map.
+In this example this element has the id map_canvas.
+You can take it as you want.
+You just need to call the ckMap function on that element.

 The most attractive feature of this plugin is that it is very handy to use.
 You just have to create an array containg the information of your device, content that you want to display in device popup and connection of the device.
-Then call the method with ccplMap with the with your selector element where you want to show the map.
+Then call the method with ckMap with the with your selector element where you want to show the map.

 eg: